jovz12/Calculator-/README.md

 # Calculator
-Meet my cute pink calculator—a vibrant little tool that adds a pop of color and fun to your math adventures ! 🌸🍓

 This stylish tool is not just a pretty face—it’s designed to make your math tasks a breeze!
 With a clean and user-friendly interface built using HTML, CSS, and JavaScript, you can easily perform all your basic calculations, including addition, subtraction, multiplication, and division.